Contributor Guide: Design of BaseCRUDRouter

 This document explains the internal design and key decisions behind

-the BaseCRUDRouter
+the BaseCRUDRouter implementation.

 Goals